jrandleman/EScheme/doc/primitives.md

 - EX: `:str|num` represents either a string or a number.

-EScheme types are typically either a "primitive" or "container" type.
+EScheme types are typically either a "primitive" or "collection" type.
-If a type is neither a primitive nor a container, it is presumed to represent some class, interface, or type-alias: if the type doesn't resolve to a valid class, interface, or type-alias during a runtime type-check, an error is thrown.
+If a type is neither a primitive nor a collection, it is presumed to represent some class, interface, or type-alias: if the type doesn't resolve to a valid class, interface, or type-alias during a runtime type-check, an error is thrown.